medikoo/npm-cross-link/README.md

 ##### `hooks.afterPackageInstall`

-Additional operation that should be done after successful maintained package installation (it's not run for other packages to be eventually npm linked to global folder or installed on spot).
+Additional operation that should be done after successful package installation (it's run only for maintained packages).

 Function is run with following arguments: